-Communication - The instructors plan to respond within 24 hours to all relevant course email that is sent to scoulstr@uwo.ca or dsmit94@uwo.ca.
+Communication - The instructor plans to respond within 24 hours to all relevant course email that is sent to scoulstr@uwo.ca.

 Formatting - Assignments should have single-spaced lines.
 Assignments have due dates and instructions posted to the course site on OWL.
 Assignments are due unless other arrangements apply.